hugllaslima/app-e-commerce/README.md

                      ```

 ***Task 8: Continous Deployment***

-- The Github Action has been configured to deploy updates automatically to the AWS ECR whenever there is a push and pullrequest to the 'main' branch of the repo.
+- The Github Action has been configured to deploy updates automatically to the AWS ECR whenever there is a push and pull request to the 'main' branch of the repo.

 ***Task 9: Performance and Security***

 - To optimize the workflows and reduce build times, I implemented 'Docker layer caching' and dependency 'caching'.
 - I also ensured that no credentials are hard coded.
 All credentials used were stored in 'Github secrets'.
 - Here is the optimized workflow with Caching: